Anton van Wouw: Biography

 A great deal of his work, although representational, captures the rugged and emotional essence of his subjects.
 One of his most notable pieces of work is at the National Women's Monument in Bloemfontein.
 He collaborated on this with the architect Frans Soff.
 He was also responsible for the less successful figure of a woman incorporated into the Voortrekker Monument near Pretoria, a powerful bust of General Christiaan de Wet and the statue of Louis Botha in Durban.

-He also portrayed indigenous peoples and among these smaller sculptures some of his finest work can be found.
-They are much less formal than his larger work and are appealing in their vivid and lifelike facial expressions.
+He portrayed indigenous peoples and among these smaller sculptures some of his work can be found.
+They are much less formal than his larger work and have realistic facial expressions.

 Works

 Woman and Children, completed in 1938.
 This bronze statue honouring the role the Voortrekker women played in the Great Trek was van Wouw's last commission.
 The sculpture is located at the base of the Voortrekker Monument in Pretoria, stands 4.1 meters tall and weights 2.5 tons.
 The casting was done by Renzo Vignali in Pretoria.
 Models for the statue were Cato Roorda or Isabel Snyman as the woman, Betty Wolk as the girl and Joseph Goldstein as the boy.